 Plan monitoring and review will occur on a scheduled basis to maintain that development is being effectively guided by the Plan policies.
 It is anticipated that major reviews of the policies and objectives of this document will be initiated within five (5) to ten (10) years after the date of Plan adoption.
-Amendments to this Plan may also be necessary in response to changing development trends, unanticipated external forces or changes in community priorities.
-As the primary planning document guiding future developments within the Town of Diamond Valley, this Plan must continue to reflect the goals and aspirations of the community as changes occur.
+Amendments to this Plan may also be necessary in response to changing trends, unanticipated external forces, changes in community priorities, or amendments to the planning framework through legislative or higher-order plan changes.
+As the primary planning document, guiding future developments within the Town of Diamond Valley, this Plan must continue to reflect the goals and aspirations of the community as changes occur.